cjoakim/azure-cosmos-db-vector-search-openai-python/docs/python_day.md

 then **bundle** them into function-specific single python modules for use in my implementation repos.
 For example **aibundle.py** and **nosqlbundle.py**.

-Since I do about half of my Python programming in Spark/PySpark this approach works well for me because I can simply copy a bundle module into a Spark Notebook cell verbatim.
+Since I do about half of my Python programming in Spark/PySpark (in Synapse and AML) this approach works well for me because I can simply copy a bundle module into a Spark Notebook cell verbatim.

 ---